DanielXu2008/Selfbound/README.md

 - https://replit.com/@michaelzjqu/CounterSpell

 ## Credits
-This project was made in collaboration with [Michael Qu](https://github.com/MichaelZjQu).
+This project was made in collaboration with [Michael Qu](https://github.com/MichaelZjQu) and Linda Qi.